 The government’s economic development policies, meanwhile, have apparently exacerbated the situation as more and more economic activities are being promoted beyond the waste management capacity.
 At the same time, some of the state regulations have been loosened to facilitate such the development, which in turn have undermined the waste management further.

 How Thailand can escape from the impacts of untidy hazardous waste management and contamination which is critically harmful to public health and the environment, and how it can elude the dubbed world’s trash bin is a challenging topic worth critical public discussions.

-The Dialogue Forum has invited the public to explore the sustainable path for the country’s hazardous waste management in this challenging time in its Dialogue Forum 7: Thailand’s Hazardous Waste Situation and Efforts to Clear the “World’s Trash Bin”, held at at SEA-Junction 408, Bangkok Art and Culture Centre, on October 29, 2020 (1 pm-3.30 pm)
+The Dialogue Forum recently invited the public to explore the sustainable path for the country’s hazardous waste management in this challenging time at Dialogue Forum 7: Thailand’s Hazardous Waste Situation and Efforts to Clear the “World’s Trash Bin.

 Here is the highlight of the forum.

 to “bridge the gap” and “connect the dots” with critical and constructive minds on development and environmental policies in Thailand and the Mekong region; to deliver meaningful messages and create the big picture critical to public understanding and decision-making, thus truly being the public’s critical voice